“You don’t go about being in fashion in Jean Muir, you go about being in Jean Muir, which is kind of beyond fashion, you know.”

 -Muir’s muse and model Joann Lumly

 Ten years later she sold the company and founded Jean Muir Ltd. Muir’s designs are best known for their focus on form and fluidity.
-They are understated, elegant and effortless.
-She rarely used decoration on her garments aside from some pin tucking, functional buttons or parallel topstitching.
-Streisand’s Golden Globe outfit is a wonderful example of her aesthetic.
-After Muir’s death her company remained open through 2007 before closing permanently.
+They are understated, elegant, and effortless.
+She rarely used decoration on her garments aside from some pin tucking, functional buttons, or parallel topstitching.
+Streisand’s Golden Globe outfit is a wonderful example of Muir’s aesthetic.
+After Muir’s death, her company remained open through 2007 before closing permanently.
 Today her iconic designs are showcased in museums worldwide.